pevargas/netsys/gbn/README.md

 Acknowledgments
 ---------------

 This assignment is based on the files given by Professor Han, CSCI 4273: Network Systems, "Programming Assignment 2 - Go-Back N, Sliding Windows and Window-Based Flow Control", University of Colorado Boulder.
-Our implementation builds upon the tar file given to us as well as our preiveious assignment, "User Datagram Protocol Assignment".
+Our implementation builds upon the tar file given to us as well as our previous assignment, "User Datagram Protocol Assignment".

 Which of the following functions work
 -------------------------------------